Christopher Luxon: Public opinion

 In April 2024, a 1News-Verian poll was released, showing the National-ACT-New Zealand First coalition government convincingly behind the left bloc of Labour, the Green Party and Te Pāti Māori.
 It also cast doubt on the strength of Luxon's leadership compared to that of his coalition partners Winston Peters and David Seymour, with 51% of respondents believing Luxon was the decision-maker in the government.

 A subsequent poll by Talbot Mills suggested a Labour-led government would have a bare majority of 62 seats, while Roy Morgan found 54% of those they surveyed believed New Zealand was heading in "the wrong direction", with just 35% believing it was in the right direction.
 In June, a poll showed Luxon fall behind opposition leader Chris Hipkins in net favourability for the first time.

 Opinion polls show that Luxon's lack of popularity has deepened over his first 18 months in office.
 His net favourability is notably lower than previous first-term Prime Ministers such as Helen Clark, John Key, and Jacinda Ardern.
-Max Rashbrooke, senior research associate at the Institute for Governance and Policy Studies at Victoria University of Wellington, says a common criticism is "Luxon's inability to articulate what he stands for" or what he is trying to achieve for the country.
 Six months later, in October 2025, The Post/Freshwater Strategy poll found that 27% of voters view Luxon positively, while 51% have an unfavourable view.

+Leadership concerns

+Luxon's leadership of the party has repeatedly come under scrutiny.
+In November 2025, Chris Bishop was named as the prospective instigator of a potential plot to oust Luxon as leader, but the plan never came to fruition.
+Successive poor polling throughout April 2026 led to Luxon calling a vote of confidence in himself on 21 April, which he reportedly won 27–22.
+On 11 August 2026, Luxon abruptly called another vote of confidence in himself for the next day, in which Minister of Defence Chris Penk emerged as his challenger.
+Luxon defeated Penk and purged him from cabinet.